citrix/citrix-daas-rest-go/citrixorchestration/docs/StoreFrontDeliveryGroupResponseModel.md

 HasDeliveryGroupName returns a boolean if a field has been set.

+### SetDeliveryGroupNameNil

+`func (o *StoreFrontDeliveryGroupResponseModel) SetDeliveryGroupNameNil(b bool)`

+ SetDeliveryGroupNameNil sets the value for DeliveryGroupName to be an explicit nil

+### UnsetDeliveryGroupName
+`func (o *StoreFrontDeliveryGroupResponseModel) UnsetDeliveryGroupName()`

+UnsetDeliveryGroupName ensures that no value is present for DeliveryGroupName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)